kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/Update a Person.md

 - **locale (optional `string` 64)** <br/>
 Locale representing the language settings for the user.
 A list of valid locales is found [[Easy Ledger#Currently supported locales|here]].

-- **darkMode (`String` 16)**<br/>
+- **appearance (`String` 16)**<br/>
 The user's preferred color scheme.
-Three options are valid: `'system'`, `'true', and 'false'`.
+Three options are valid: `'system'`, `'light', and 'dark'`.
 The `'system'` option changes the color scheme based on the user's system preferences; the other two are self explanatory.
 If an invalid option is given here, the app should default to system appearance.

 - **currentOrganizationId (optional`Long`)**<br/>
 The current organization that the user is viewing information or making edits for.
 This should be an organization that the user belongs to; otherwise any requests involving organizationId will likely return an unauthorized exception.
 The API does not validate this field!